pods-framework/pods-stream/readme.txt

 1. An example of Pods activity being displayed in Stream

 == Changelog ==
-= 0.2 - October 6th, 2016 =
+= 3.0 - May XX, 2017 =
-* Fixed: Added compatibility fixes to support Stream 3.0+ which will now be required
+* Fixed: Add compatibility fixes to support Stream 3.0+ which will now be required.

 = 0.1 =
 * First WPORG release.